 Mix together Montreal steak spice, seasoning salt, garlic pepper, black pepper and salt then rub all spices into roast beef.

 I actually found amazing garlic pepper at Dollar tree.
 It is phenomenal!
 So amazing to add to mashed potatoes too!

 Cook the roast beef

-During this cooking time I prepare my mashed potatoes which I will share with you all in another post.
-They are quick and easy and oh so very delicious.
-The perfect addition to your roast beef perfection!
+During this cooking time, I prepare my garlic roasted mashed potatoes and Yorkshire pudding.
+They are both quick and easy and oh so very delicious.
+You can find more about both recipes down below!

 Allow roast to cook for 30-40 minutes.
-Then add enough water to cover bottom of pan to prevent the vegetables from burning.
-In my oven that is at the 40 minute mark your oven may be sooner.
+Then add enough water to cover the bottom of the pan to prevent the vegetables from burning.
+In my oven that is at the 40-minute mark, your oven maybe sooner.
 Continue to cook.

 Determine your degree of doneness

-Depending on the size of roast and the preferred degree of doneness your cooking time will need to be adjusted.
-Ours usually takes 1 hour and 10 minutes to get to an internal temperature of 145℉ which is medium rare.
+Depending on the size of the roast and the preferred degree of doneness your cooking time will need to be adjusted.
+Ours usually takes 1 hour and 10 minutes to get to an internal temperature of 145℉ which is medium-rare.

 If you want Yorkshire pudding now is the time to prepare that as well.
 I will share my recipe in another post as well.
 It is absolutely amazing and turns out great!